Struggling with credit card debt?

 What to do if you have insufficient income

-For the second challenge, there are programs that make it easier to generate the funds you need to cover the upfront costs of buying a home.
-First, FHA loans have a lower down payment requirement.
-You can qualify with a down payment as low as 3.5% if you have a FICO of 580 or higher.
+Fortunately, there are programs that make it easier to generate the funds need to cover the upfront costs of buying a home, like First Time Homeowners Assistance.
+FHA loans have lower down payment requirements, sometimes as low as 3.5%.
+There are also programs specifically designed to help first-time homebuyers cover down payment and closing cost assistance programs.

 online homebuyer education course; first-time homebuyer program